zyf505/zyf505.github.io/_pages/about.md

 Misc
 ======
 I enjoy different kinds of sports activities, such as badminton, soccer, and cycling.
 I am a great fan of classical music.
-I can play violin, and I'm learning to play piano on my own.
+I can play the violin, and I am learning to play the piano on my own.
 I collected quite many CDs and violin music scores.